Updated for the Renters' Rights Act 2025 · In force 1 May 2026

 Your tenant stopped paying rent.
 Now what?

 Section 21 is gone.
 Every eviction now needs a court hearing, documented grounds, and the right paperwork — in the right order.
-One wrong step and you lose, no matter how much they owe you.
+This free 30-minute guide tells you exactly what to do, from the first missed payment to getting your property back.

-This free guide tells you exactly what to do, from the first missed payment to getting your property back.
+Section 21 is gone.
+Every eviction now needs a court hearing, documented grounds, and the right paperwork — in the right order.
+This free 30-minute guide tells you exactly what to do, from the first missed payment to getting your property back.

 I don't know where to start